MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// Navigates to the next match in the document.
-        /// Note: If called when there is no find operation in progress, FindNext will start a new find session.
         /// If there are no matches to find, FindNext will wrap around to the first match if the search direction is forward,
-        /// or to the last match if the search direction is backward. void FindNext();
+        /// or to the last match if the search direction is backward.
+        /// If called when there is no find session active, FindPrevious will silently fail. void FindNext();

         /// Navigates to the previous match in the document.
-        /// Note: If called when there is no find operation in progress, FindPrevious will start a new find session.
         /// If there are no matches to find, FindPrevious will wrap around to the last match if the search direction is forward,
-        /// or to the first match if the search direction is backward. void FindPrevious();
+        /// or to the first match if the search direction is backward.
+        /// If called when there is no find session active, FindPrevious will silently fail. void FindPrevious();